LizzyMaybeDev/Patcher-Explanation/README.md

 - **Cache current cpu information** - Unknown.
 - **Save a bit of rendering time** - Unknown.
 - **Save chatbox content when closed** - For when you're randomly warped the text you were typing in the chatbox gets saved.
+- **Resolve issues with commands that have casing in them** - any command with a case in its name broke because of the case insensitive commands feature, that will change in the next version(s).

 ## Mods Patcher Replaces